Genez-io/genezio-landing-page/content/posts/fromt_prompt_to_cloud.md

 Now we have the backend complete and it’s time to test the frontend application.

-- Open a terminal and navigate to the server directory: `cd ./../client`
+- Open a terminal and navigate to the client directory: `cd ./../client`
 - Install the required dependencies: `npm install`
 - Start the frontend application: `npm start`
 - Go to {{< external-link link="http://localhost:3000" >}}localhost:3000{{< /external-link >}} to try your app